aurbac/workshop-containers-cdk-react-amplify/README.md

-# Deploy Application Backend with Node.js and Frontend with Angular
+# Deploying an Application Backend with Node.js and Frontend with Angular

-Hello, this is a self-paced workshop designed to explore Amazon VPC, Amazon DynamoDB, Amazon ECS, Amazon S3 and Amazon CloudFront.
+Hello, this is a self-paced workshop to create an Angular application hosted on Amazon S3 and Amazon CloudFront, it shows a lists of messages stored in a Amazon DynamoDB table, the messages are retrieved with a simple API based on Node.js/Docker container with continuous deployment using Amazon Container Service and AWS CodePipeline.

 ![Nodejs Angular](docs/images/nodejs-angular.png)